mspnp/samples/OperationalExcellence/Patterns/SidecarPattern/Sidecar-pattern.md

 ### Note on Public Container Usage

-This pattern's example yaml file pulls containers from a public registry.
+This pattern's example yaml file pulls container images from a public registry.
 When implementing this or any pattern in production, always ensure you're pulling images from a container registry that meets your SLO requirements, such as an Azure Container Registry owned by your organization.